-Baking strips are the best to bake flat cakes and also to have a very nice cake edge, for example if you are doing a semi-naked cake.
-See how we made our ones.
+Baking strips are the best to bake flat cakes with a very nice cake edge, very important if you are doing a popular naked or semi-naked cake.
+See how we made our very own baking strips.

 At this stage, my husband is looking over my shoulder and read my blog post title.
 He says “I know how to do that.
 You go to the shop and buy baking strips”.
 Ha ha, very funny hubby!
 And he add “Who needs to bake a cake anyway?
 You can buy them at the shop!”
 That’s what happens when you are spoiled with home cooking and baking!
 He couldn’t make one himself!